Humphreys students build friendships with Pyeongtaek students through music

-Humphreys Middle and High School students delivered a concert at Pyeongtaek station, March 25, alongside local students from Pyeongtaek.
+CAMP HUMPHREYS, South Korea – Humphreys Middle and High School students delivered a concert at Pyeongtaek station, March 25, alongside local students from Pyeongtaek.
 Through the musical performance, the children promoted the friendship between the local and Camp Humphreys communities.

-(Courtesy Photo)
+As chairs and music stands we put in place, the small plaza soon drew an audience.
+The performance included music movie and television scores from both cultures with loud applause following each number.

+“After practicing for hours every week, it was amazing to perform with the rest of my peers from the orchestra at Pyeongtaek Station today,” said Jenna Reynolds, Humphreys High School student who participated in the performance.
+“Being able to immerse myself and my other friends from Humphreys in Korean culture and music, as well as become closer with teens our age, has been such a wonderful experience.”

 |Date Taken: